blakecromar/aws_command_line/README.md

 ```
 Run this command
 ```
-stress -c [NUMBER OF CPUS] | This is often 4, but could be more
+stress -c [NUMBER OF CPUS] | 1) This is often 4, but could be more 2) It's hard to exit out of this so exit the terminal and reboot the instance
 ```